-Tobacco use is one of the leading causes of death worldwide, but it is also the largest preventable cause of death.
-Read the article to know how smoking tobacco can affect various parts of your body.
+Refraining from tobacco use is one of the largest preventable cause of death.
+Read the article to know how smoking tobacco can affect various body parts.

 Tobacco, taken in any form, can lead to many diseases, including cancers.
-According to the data from the Global Adult Tobacco Survey, in low and middle-income countries (including India), 41 % of men and 5 % of women smoke.
+According to the data collected from the Global Adult Tobacco Survey, in low and middle-income countries (including India), 41% of men and 5% of women are smokers.
 But the most important concern is the rising trend of smoking in developing countries like India.

 Some of the side effects of smoking are: